PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 Accessing Parameter Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The most recently assigned value of a parameter can be accessed like any other attrriute in Python, by using "dot notation" -- that is, ``<Component>.<parameter>``.
+The most recently assigned value of a parameter can be accessed like any other attrribute in Python, by using "dot notation" -- that is, ``<Component>.<parameter>``.
 For instance, the print statements in the ``print_after`` function of the example above use ``output.value`` and ``decision.value`` to access the `value
 <Mechanism_Base.value>` parameter of the ``output`` and ``decision`` Mechanisms, respectively (more specifically, they